 Another message.
 Yes, another message about the diseases going around your kids’ school.
 Croup.
 Strep.
 Stomach bug.
 RSV.
-Just seeing the words is enough to send mamas and daddies into a panic.
-The CDC announced that RSV results in an average of 57,527 hospitalizations among kids five and under each year in the US.
+Just reading the words is enough to send mamas and daddies into a panic.
+The CDC announced that RSV results in an average of 57,527 hospitalizations among kids five and under each year in the United States.
 So how do you help make sure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nasal mucus, and tiredness.
+The CDC warns that poor indoor air quality can lead to lung diseases such as asthma and also cause headaches, nasal mucus, and fatigue.
 In fact, the American College of Allergists report that 50% of all diseases are either caused or exacerbated by polluted indoor air.
 The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in dire cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

-- Pollutants (cleaning products, improperly maintained or unclean heating and cooling or humidification units, cigarette smoke, etc)
+- Pollutant sources (cleaning products, poorly maintained or unclean heating and cooling or humidification units, cigarette smoke, etc)

-So all this info – what does it mean?
+So all this information – what does it mean?
 What do you do?
-How can you make sure you and your little ones aren’t breathing sullied, sickness-inducing air?
+How can you make sure you and your kiddos aren’t breathing contaminated, virus-inducing air?